kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 06-09-2025
+- I prepared the installer for the Asset-Importer-SDK. it is now available on itchi.io.

+## 06-08-2025
+- The Asset-Importer-Lib v6.0.2 s out.
+And I adapted all my homes in the internet.

 ## 06-07-2025
 - I tried to fix the update of the pugixml dependency in assimp.
 If you want to do the same some findings from me:
   - They have added a cpp file, add this to you build environment.
 The old way will not work anymore.